arxenix/tjctf-2016-writeups/one_time_subtraction_20_pts.md

 ---

 ## Solution
-This was a tough one as well, though not quite as tough as `R U Insane`.
+This was a tough one as well, though not quite as tough as `R U Insane?`.
 That one was insane.

 We are given the following ciphertext: `241 231 224 241 227 248 173 235 176 220 223 246 241 176 220 174 240 220 235 173 241 220 176 235 173 242 228 229 250 135`.
 We know that all flags are in the form `tjctf{XXX}`.
 From the problem title, we predict that we should subtract a constant "key" from each value, and convert to a character using ASCII.